MicrosoftDocs/learn/learn-pr/wwl-azure/configure-secure-access-pipeline-resources/includes/6-manage-environments.md

     ![Screenshot of Azure Pipelines showing how to configure environments and add pipeline permissions.](../media/add-pipeline-environment.png)

-## Step 3: Using Environments in YAML Pipelines
+## Step 3: Using Environments in YAML pipelines

 Here's an example YAML pipeline that deploys an application to the Development environment: